MarekBykowski/yocto-ci-manifest/README.md

  - 'oe-pkgdata-util' handles common target package tasks
 ```

-and as prompted above go with
+then build the Yocto images

 ```
 bitbake core-image-cxl-sdk
 ```

-This will produce all the images on top of which you can run the Yocto-CI `testimage` tests.
+On top of them you can run the Yocto-CI `testimage` tests.

 ## Run `Yocto-CI` `testimage` tests